J. C. Romero: New York Yankees

 On July 14, 2011, Romero signed a minor league contract with the New York Yankees.
 He made 11 appearances for the Triple-A Scranton/Wilkes-Barre Yankees, facing 55 batter, striking out 10, and allowing four earned runs.
 He requested and was granted his release from the Yankees on August 8.

 Colorado Rockies

 On August 15, 2011, Romero signed a major league contract with the Colorado Rockies.

 St. Louis Cardinals

 On December 15, 2011, Romero signed a one-year contract with the St. Louis Cardinals.

 On May 14, 2012, Romero was released by the Cardinals.

 Baltimore Orioles

 On May 24, 2012, Romero signed a minor league contract with the Baltimore Orioles.
 He elected free agency on July 10.

 Cleveland Indians

 On July 21, 2012, Romero signed a minor league contract with the Cleveland Indians, and was assigned to the Triple-A Columbus Clippers.

 Second stint with the Baltimore Orioles

 On August 13, 2012 Romero was traded to the Baltimore Orioles for Triple-A infielder Carlos Rojas.

 Second stint with the Washington Nationals

-On March 22, 2013, Romero signed a minor league contract with a invitation to spring training with the Washington Nationals.
+On March 22, 2013, Romero signed a minor league contract with an invitation to spring training with the Washington Nationals.